CommonWealthRobotics/bowler-kernel/design.md

 - Run a script from a file specifier and a list of dev'd libraries

-#### GitFS Operations

-- Clone or pull a repo.
-- List files in a repo.
-- Read the contents of a file in a repo.
-- Clear the cache.

 #### Hardware Operations

 - Load a robot from its config file (given as a file specifier) and a connection method.